 Diploma programs in nursing are the least common education option as a path towards becoming a registered nurse.
-They are often offered through smaller colleges, medical centers, or hospitals.
-Some can be completed in only 12 months and may also be available as online programs.
+Offered through smaller colleges, medical centers or hospitals, some can be completed in only 12 months and may also be available as online programs.
 These diploma programs are considered a more realistic option for those who choose to become nurse’s aides or medical assistants.

 Students can pursue an Associate Degree of Science in Nursing or Associate Degree of Applied Science in Nursing.
 Completion usually takes 2-3 years.
-Associates programs require around 72 credit hours and include hands-on clinical learning.
-Students study courses that include pharmacology, case management, nursing skills, and patient care.
+Associate programs require around 72 credit hours and include hands-on clinical learning.
+Students study courses that include pharmacology, case management, nursing skills and patient care.

 In the past, choosing an educational path for nursing degrees has been a matter of individual choice.
-Several states are now considering “BSN in 10” Laws.
-These laws will require all Nurses who complete an associate’s degree program and passed the licensing exams can to complete a BSN within 10 years of receiving their initial degree.
+Several states are now considering “BSN in 10” laws, which require all nurses who complete an associate’s degree program and pass the licensing exams to complete a BSN within 10 years of receiving their initial degree.

-Proponents however state that BSN education is designed to improve both analytical and critical thinking skills.
+Proponents, however, state that BSN education is designed to improve both analytical and critical thinking skills.
 Studies show that hospitals with higher proportions of nurses educated at the baccalaureate level or higher, surgical patients experienced lower mortality and failure-to-rescue rates.
 BSN education has also been linked to better patient outcomes.
-This information has had the greatest impact on the movement to adopt the “BSN in 10” laws.
+This information has had the greatest impact on the movement to adopt “BSN in 10” laws.

 While several states are examining implementing similar legislation, no other US state has currently enacted “BSN in 10” laws.
-In New York, this took 14 years to be approved.
-States like Rhode Island and New Jersey have put forth “BSN in 10” bills as well and have been working on them for as long as New York, but they are still in committee with their respective legislatures.
+In New York this took 14 years to be approved.
+States like Rhode Island and New Jersey have put forth “BSN in 10” bills as well and have been working on them for as long as New York, but they’re still in committee with their respective legislatures.